 This rule specifies requirements for facilities that disinfect public drinking water.
-It is to be applied in conjunction with rules R309-500 through R309-550, Drinking Water Facility Construction, Design, and Operation.
+It is to be applied in conjunction with Rrules R309-500 through R309-550Series 500, Drinking Water Facility Construction, Design, and Operation, namely, R309-500 through R309-550.
 Collectively, these Rules govern the design, construction, and operation and maintenance of public drinking water system facilities.
 These Rules are intended to assure that such facilities are reliably capable of supplying adequate quantities of water that consistently meet applicable drinking water quality requirements and do no harm to general public health.